Dusk in an abandoned-by-Eminent-Domain Ghetto – Douala, Cameroon – August 1998

 “If I’d wanted a sermon from a hypocrite, Mon Colonel, I’d have found a church.
 We do the money, now, or this gets uglier than your Momma’s dog.”

 Caswell grabbed chauffer Nazi’s sweaty wrist with both hands, jammed the Glock clone up under its owner’s chin with enough force the chauffeur pulled his own trigger.
-The sound of the muffled shot went straight up with the bullet and brain spray into the palm branches overhead.
-The chauffeur gurgled, fell away, relinquishing the gun to Caswell who waited in the sticky thickness of cordite and blood mist while the Colonel fumbled with the flap of a shiny, black military holster.
+The sound of the muffled shot went straight up with the bullet and brain mist into the palm branches overhead.
+The chauffeur gurgled, fell away, relinquishing the gun to Caswell who waited in the sticky thickness of cordite and blood while the Colonel fumbled with the flap of a shiny, black military holster.
 From it, in slow motion, he pulled an equally shiny black pistol.
-It cleared the holster, Caswell’s nine popped, the Colonel screamed, dropped his pistol, blood staining the sleeve of his uniform.
+It cleared the holster, Caswell’s appropriated nine popped, the Colonel screamed, dropped his pistol, blood staining the sleeve of his uniform.

 Kirklin knelt, collected the gun from years of packed down squat debris and rat shit, racked the slide, jammed it above the bridge of the Colonel’s nose.
 “Not so bloody funny now, eh, your Momma’s ugly dog.”